Sleep in the early weeks and months

 - Establish a regular bedtime routine.

-- Find ways to switch off and wind down before bed – for example, read a book, listen to some gentle music, or use relaxation techniques like deep breathing.
+- Find ways to switch off and wind down before bed – for example, read a book, listen to some gentle music, or use techniques like breathing exercises or muscle relaxation.

-- Avoid tea, coffee, soft drinks, energy drinks, chocolate and other stimulants close to bedtime.
+- Avoid tea, coffee, soft drinks, energy drinks, chocolate, cigarettes and other stimulants close to bedtime.
 They make resting and sleeping harder and affect how well you sleep.

 - Avoid using screens in your bedroom, including television, mobile phones and tablets.